joreilly/PeopleInSpace/README.md

 ### Building
-You need to use at least Android Studio Arctic Fox (**note: Java 11 is now the minimum version required**).
+You need to use at least Android Studio Electric Eel (**note: Java 11 is now the minimum version required**).
 Requires XCode 13.2 or later (due to use of new Swift 5.5 concurrency APIs).

 When opening iOS/watchOS/macOS projects remember to open `.xcworkspace` file (and not `.xcodeproj` one).